 Damlatas Cave is a natural wonder found during the opening of a quarry for the stone to be used in the construction of the port.
 The location of the cave is on the west coast of the historical Alanya Castle.
 It was named Damlatas because of the water drops that continue to drip from the stalactites on the ceilings of the cave.
 This place, which is famous for its visual beauty as well as its air that is good for asthma patients, is an important tourist destination.

 10. Alanya Archaeological Museum

 This museum, which history enthusiasts will enjoy, contains many special pieces.
 Alanya Archeology Museum was opened in 1967 and has been serving visitors without slowing down since then.
 This museum continues to work diligently since it was decided to show the finds collected around the city to tourists.
-In addition, in order to make this facility even more attractive, some exhibitions from the Ankara Anatolian Civilizations Museum are displayed within the museum.
+In addition, to make this facility even more attractive, some exhibitions from the Ankara Anatolian Civilizations Museum are displayed within the museum.
 The main purpose of the museum is to introduce its visitors to the rich past of Anatolia, which is Asia Minor.
-Artifacts on display consist of artifacts from various ancient civilizations, including the states of Urartu, Phrygia and Lydia.
+Artifacts on display consist of artifacts from various ancient civilizations, including the states of Urartu, Phrygia, and Lydia.

 11. Seyir Terasi

 This unique viewing terrace organized by Alanya Municipality is a unique place that will lay the city at your feet.
 You can spend a pleasant evening in this place, which has a beautiful park where you can enjoy a panoramic view, a picnic, and a resting area.
 Do not forget to take photos of this magnificent view, which is liked by the visitors.